vitessio/website/content/en/docs/16.0/reference/vreplication/tablet_selection.md

 a fallback in the event that there are no viable replica tablets available at the time.

 #### VStream
-For a VStream there is no default tablet type, you must specify an individual tablet type using the [`VStreamRequest.TabletType`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamRequest) field.
+For a VStream there is no default tablet type.
+You must specify an individual tablet type using the [`VStreamRequest.TabletType`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamRequest) field.